yojoecapital/notes/CS-585 Natural Language Processing/6-Neural-Word-Embeddings.md

 ### Latent Semantic Analysis LSA

-- one way to use the distributional hypothesis to learn word vectors is called ==latent semantic analysis==
+- one way to use the distributional hypothesis to learn word vectors is called **latent semantic analysis**
 - the idea is to construct a **matrix** that represents words & their context
   - then create a reduced-dimensionality version of that matrix that preserves the most distinctive & important characteristics of words' contextual associations